The Hungry Athlete – Relative Energy Deficiency in Sport (RED-S)

 It is very possible that many of these same symptoms could be related to other underlying medical problems, which is why it is important to work with your sports physician and other professionals who can accurately assess your specific situation.

-RED-s is relevant to both males and females however prevalence is higher in females which could be explained by a few factors.
+RED-S is relevant to both males and females however prevalence is higher in females which could be explained by a few factors.
 If you’re reading this as a women, you may know from experience that women face immense pressure from society to meet a certain aesthetic, even beyond the sporting arena, and may restrict nutrition based on aesthetics alone.
-I believe that men also restrict for reasons of aesthetic and the lack of openness about this likely contributes to our more narrow insight in this arear.
+I believe that men also restrict for reasons of aesthetic and the lack of openness about this likely contributes to our more narrow insight in this area.
+Having said this the research on men is expanding and it’s possible more men struggle then we currently are aware of.

 Body Image, Eating Disorders or Disordered Eating:

-If you’re concerned about body image and thinness you may find yourself intentionally cut calories or training longer to “burn off calories.”
-Ironically, evidence has shown that athletes who meet their energy needs regularly have better body composition than those in long term deficits.
+If you’re concerned about body image and thinness you may find yourself intentionally cutting calories or training longer to “burn off calories.”
+Noteworthy is that research has shown that athletes who meet their energy needs regularly, have better body composition than those in long term deficits.

 Athletes meeting energy needs can keep their resting energy expenditure up and maintain their lean body mass3.
 It’s important to remember a loss in ‘scale weight’ can also reflect loss of lean body mass and an increase in body fat, a less ideal body composition.
-Chronic calorie cutting approaches often backfire, especially in the long run, with consequences beyond body composition which we will cover in Part 2 of this series.
+Chronic calorie cutting approaches often backfire, especially in the long run, with consequences beyond body composition.
+We will cover potential long te ramifications in a follow up article.

 How To Eat To Avoid Low Energy Availability (LEA)